lyndonb-bq/tinkerpop/gremlin-go/design.md

 #### Client

 A `Client` represents the entry point to interaction with a Gremlin-supported server.
-It takes in basic configuration such as the hostname, port, as well as any additional configuration.
+A URL parameter is required for construction, with additional configuration options such as HTTP headers and TLS configuration available.

 The `Client` has two main responsibilities: